Mandela (musical)

 Mandela is a musical based on the life of Nelson Mandela, with music and lyrics by Greg Dean Borowsky and Shaun Borowsky, and a book by Laiona Michelle.

 Productions

 Mandela began previews at the Young Vic Theatre, London on 30 November 2022, with an opening night on 8 December.
 It played a limited run to February 4, 2023.
 A large number of performances were cancelled due to unprecedented levels of illness.
 Cast member Adam Pearce suffered a stroke following a performance, which attracted wide-spread coverage of a fundraiser to aide his recovery.
+Despite mixed critical reception, the production sold out the performances it played.
+Mandela had direction by Schele Williams and choreography by Gregory Maqoma, with additional music & lyrics by Bongi Duma.
+Hannah Beachler served as scenic designer, with costume design by Fay Fullerton and lighting design by Jon Clark.
+Sound design was by Paul Gatehouse, with projection design by Akhila Krishnan.
+Orchestrations were by Sam Young, and Sean Mayes served as musical director for the production.